pvcraven/web-development-class/source/assignments/security/security.rst

 * Directory Traversal / Poisoned File Upload
 * SQL Injection
 * Cross-site scripting / HTML injection
-* Denial-of-Service
+* Denial-of-Service (Don't talk about DDOS)
-* Distributed Denial-of-Service - cite that book
+* Distributed Denial-of-Service  (You can assume DOS is understood)
 * Brute Force Password Attack, or other parameters
 * Unvalidated Redirects and Forwards
-* Known Vulnerabilities
+* Known Vulnerabilities (using known vulnerabilities, scanning sites for unpatched machines)
 * Social Engineering

 How to Secure